ndrakos/blog/_posts/2021-04-22-SED_Pipeline_Part_II.md

 2. the tree object.
 This is created from 7 fields from parent catalog, and is roughly ~20GB (note that the data in here overlaps with that in the parent catalog)
 3. part of the galaxy catalog (except for rank 0 which stores the whole galaxy catalog).
 For the $$2048^3$$ simulation, this will be ~50 GB (if I load in all the fields, including e.g. halo properties and positions).
 For the $$512^3$$ simulations it is about ~0.5 GB.
 It is worth it to note that the core doesn't need all this information at once, unlike the tree data...
 I can load in a few galaxies at a time and then assign properties.

-With this work flow, I would not want more than 2 tasks per node to avoid memory issues... since i am limited to 16 notes, this means ~32 processes (which is a lot slower than the 400 i was planning on using).
+With this work flow, I would not want more than 2 tasks per node to avoid memory issues.
+Since i am limited to 16 nodes, this means ~32 processes (which is a lot slower than the 400 i was planning on using).

 ## Possible solutions

 I am going to look into two things.

-First, I am going to restructure the code so that it uses less memory.
+First, I am running with a smaller parent catalog ($$10^6$$) to test if I get an improvement in the SED assignments compared to the 16000 parent catalog I used before.

-Secondly, while I am doing that, I am running with a smaller parent catalog ($$10^6$$) to test if I get an improvement in the SED assignments compared to the 16000 parent catalog I used before.
+Secondly, I am going to restructure the code so that it uses less memory.

 # Results with smaller parent catalog

-Just took first $$10^6$$ items in parent catalog and tried on $$512^3$$ catalog... this does not have any memory issues, took about 2 hours to run with current code...
+I took the first $$10^6$$ items in parent catalog and tried reassigned SEDs on the $$512^3$$ catalog.
+With the $$10^6$$ catalog, I did not have any memory issues, and it took about 2 hours on 400 cores.

 <img src="{{ site.baseurl }}/assets/plots/20210422_MUV.png">